-Prime Minister Stanley Baldwin, Chamberlain's predecessor, explained - in 1936 - UK's policy for the coming European war, to a group from the House of Lords.
+In 1936 Prime Minister Stanley Baldwin, Chamberlain's predecessor, explained UK's policy for the coming European war, to a group from the House of Lords.
 Baldwin, a director of Lothian's Rhodes Trust, and member of the inner circle known as 'Round Table', had told the Lords: "If any fighting is to be done in Europe, I should like to see the Bolsheviks and the Nazis doing it".
-British and French BB wanted Hitler to destroy the USSR's socialized economy with its guaranteed employment and State-paid housing, education, and health-care - to terminate hopes of their own unemployed to socialize their economies.
-They accepted Hitler's violation of the Versailles Treaty to let him build a modern army against the USSR.